 A default constructor is automatically created for every class in the Chapel program that does not define any constructors.
 This constructor is defined such that it has one argument for every field in the class.
 Each of the non-generic fields has a default value.
-Actual values for each generic field must be passed to a constructor call.
+Actual values for each generic field must be passed to a constructor call if no default is specified.